Welcome

 • have a working internet connection once at ENS, ideally through Eduroam;

-• have a working git installation: in case you need help, you can try to have a look at the excellent tutorial maintained by Patrick Massot;
+• have a working git installation: in case you need help, you can try to have a look at the nice tutorial maintained by Patrick Massot;

 • have a an account on GitHub to be able to upload your work;